nalsur-veallam/ARTEMIS/docs/tutorial.md

 ### MD trajectory

 The study begins with molecular dynamics calculations.
-The molecular dynamics trajectory was obtained using the [GROMACS](https://www.gromacs.org/) 2022 program.
-The Amber99SB-ILDN force field was used for the calculation, and the standard TIP3P water model was used for solvation of the structure in a cubic cell with periodic boundary conditions.
-Sodium and chlorine ions were used to neutralize the system.
-A short (50,000 steps) energy minimization was previously carried out.
-The temperature of 300K is maintained by a V-rescale thermostat with a coupling constant of 0.1 ps, and the pressure of 1 bar is set by a Parrinello-Rahman barostat with isotropic pressure coupling and a coupling constant of 0.1 ps.
-After calculating the MD, the protein is centered and the water is removed so that only the trajectory of the protein remains.
+Here we will use exemplar 0.2 µs all-atom MD trajectory obtained for the dimer of the mutant transmembrane domains of PDGFRA (details: [DOI](https://doi.org/10.1016/j.bbagen.2018.09.011))

 ### PARENT calculation